Lab41/d-script/convnets/fielnet/Readme.md

 * No X-Validation
 * Accuracy Train 79.05%
 * Shard into lines at 120x120
+* Shard into lines with verbatim network at 59 x 59
 * Did not run with Yonas's minibatcher.
 Used my own custom ingest.